-After that IRD checks to see if the contribution from your employer matches their summary of payroll data for the month the process it.
+After that, IRD checks to see if your employer’s contribution matches their summary of payroll data for the month the process it.
 This process can take up to a month as well.
-And if something doesn’t match up, IRD will follow-up with your employer which can add another month before you see your contributions in your fund.
+And if something doesn’t match up, IRD will follow-up with your employer which can add another month before seeing your contributions in your fund.

 If you want to track where your KiwiSaver contributions you can log onto KiwiSaver.govt.nz and get a summary all your transaction and where they are.

-I wish I was told this when I first enrolled.
-For the first few months, I was panicking that my money had disappeared somewhere and that I didn’t enrol properly.
+I wish I were told this when I first enrolled.
+For the first few months, I panicked that my money had disappeared somewhere and that I didn’t enrol properly.
 I was envisioning a nightmare of phone calls with IRD to chase up where my money had gone.

 What do you think could be improved with KiwiSaver?

-So those are the few things that could be improved when it comes to KiwiSaver in my opinion.
+Those are the few things that could be improved when it comes to KiwiSaver, in my opinion.
 They are only small things.
 I’d be interested as to what you think could be improved with the scheme.